-We have audited the financial statements of Kids In Crisis, Inc. (a not for profit organization), (the Organization), which comprise the statement of financial position as of June 30, 2023 and the related statements of activities and change in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements,
+We have audited the financial statements of Kids In Crisis, Inc. (a not for profit organization), (the Organization), which comprise the statements of financial position as of June 30, 2024 and 2023, and the related statements of activities and change in net assets, functional expenses and cash flows for the years then ended, and the related notes to the financial statements,

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Kids In Crisis, Inc. as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Kids In Crisis, Inc. as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.